Pregnant in College — Impossible, or Perfect Timing?

 - Day Nursery

-- Many Universities offer day nurseries for 3 months and up
+- Many universities offer day nurseries for 3 month olds and up.

 Northern Ireland: